Associate Professor, Department of Physics and Astronomy

 Professor Evelyn Thomson has performed experiments at e+e- and hadron colliders at particle physics laboratories around the world.
 Her research interests include precision measurements of the W boson mass at ALEPH, precision measurements of top quark properties at CDF, and searches for physics beyond the standard model at ATLAS.Education

 Ph.D.
 Experimental Particle Physics, University of Glasgow, 1998,

 Measurements of the W boson mass from semileptonic WW events with the ALEPH detector.

 B.Sc.(Hons) First Class, Physics, University of Glasgow, 1995.Awards

-Throughout my career, I have been fascinated by the mystery of mass - what is the missing piece that gives mass to the fundamental particles of the universe?
-I started by performing one of the first measurements of the W boson mass with the ALEPH experiment at CERN.
-The W boson is one of the particles that carries the weak nuclear force, esssential for the nuclear fusion reactions that power stars, and was discovered in 1983 at CERN.
-The W boson acquires mass in the standard model of particle physics via the hypothetical, much-hunted but exceedingly elusive, Higgs boson.
-Interpretation of improved measurements of the W boson mass in the context of the standard model of particle physics leads to a better constraint on the unknown mass of the as-yet-undiscovered Higgs boson - and a better idea of where and how to search for it.
+In 1995, she started her research as a graduate student at the University of Glasgow with the ALEPH experiment at the CERN Large Electron Positron (LEP) collider, near Geneva, Switzerland.
+She studied W+W- pair production and performed measurements of the W boson mass in the WW->lvqq channel.
+The W boson is one of the particles that carries the weak nuclear force, essential for the nuclear fusion reactions that power stars, and was discovered in 1983 at CERN.
+The W boson acquires mass in the standard model of particle physics via a Higgs boson.
+Interpretation of improved measurements of the W boson mass in the context of the standard model of particle physics led to a better constraint on the mass of the much-hunted and exceeding elusive Higgs boson, giving a useful clue for where and how to search for it.
 The Higgs boson was finally discovered by proton collider experiments at CERN much later in 2012!

 Teaching at University of Pennsylvania